 - Yetman, Norman R., ed.
 When I Was a Slave: Memoirs from the Slave Narrative Collection.
 Mineola, New York: Dover Publications, Inc. 2002.
 (ISBN:0-486-42070-1)

-The most important goal of their narrative is to communicate the impact the service learning had on their own attitudes and actions.
+For example: The most important goal of their narrative is to communicate the impact the service learning had on the writer's attitudes and actions.

 - show (using sensory detail and conversation) not just tell about their experiences.